All About Adult Acute Lymphocytic Leukemia (ALL)

 How can I prevent ALL?

 In most ALL cases, we don’t know the cause of the diagnosis.
 Thus, there aren’t any ways to prevent ALL from developing.
-It is also important to exercise, don’t smoke, and maintain a nutritious diet to lower your risk of cancer in general.
+It is important to exercise, avoid tobacco use, and maintain a nutritious diet to lower your risk of cancer in general.

 What screening tests are used for ALL?

 There are no standard screening tests used for ALL.
 Be sure to tell your health care providers of any history of being exposed to radiation (as in an atomic bomb detonation or nuclear accident), or if you have a genetic syndrome be sure to discuss your potential increased risk for developing ALL.